fjarri-attic/oldi-hero-translation/en/025_book1-stasimon-ii.md

 Out of the silence and stillness, startling the poor sunbeam, steps a slender, dark-haired youth.
 The nostrils of his thin, aquiline nose quiver slightly, as though he is agitated and trying to hide it.

-"Hail, Chiron," the youth tosses off, turning in his hands a small caduceus wand entwined with two serpents.
+"Hail, Chiron," the youth tosses off, turning a small caduceus rod entwined with two serpents in his hands.

 "Hail, Hermeias," the centaur answers.
 "Welcome to Pelion."